 Gen Y (popularly known as Millennials) born between the years of 1980 and 1996, now comprise 35% of the workforce in the U.S. Meanwhile, Gen Z (born 1996 onwards) is poised to become the largest population in the world this year.
 Every new generation learns and mirrors some characteristics of the previous one, while simultaneously developing their own set of unique beliefs, attitudes, values, and behaviors.
 This is because the world is changing constantly and the generations with it.
 The question for educators that want to keep the new generation engaged is, what should they change and what should they keep the same?

 Millennials and Gen Z spend on average about 15 hours per week on their smartphone.

-Take for example, the fact that millennials and Gen Z spend on average about 15 hours per week on their smartphone.
+Take for example, the fact that Gen Z spend on average about 10 hours a day on their smartphone.
 Even more surprisingly, members of the Gen Z cohort actually spend more time on their smartphones than even their computers.
-On top of all this, 95% of U.S. teens have access to smartphones.
+On top of all this, every nine in ten U.S. teenagers have access to smartphones.
 This trend reveals the increasingly influential role that smartphones play in the lives of the younger generations, being both accessible and entwined with their daily lives.

 If a new way to consume information arises, then naturally an old way must diminish.

 If a new way to consume information arises, then naturally an old way must diminish.
 Traditionally, textbooks and lectures dominated as the most popular means of distributing class material.
 However, with the change in behaviors owing to technological influences, students reportedly have shorter attention spans due to the distractions caused by smartphones.
 What this means for educators is that the effectiveness of traditional methods need to be investigated.
 If students are dependent on and comfortable with their smartphones, then what can be done to change the negative effects of this technology?